 Ad blockers have become a popular way for users to browse the internet without the annoyance of pop-up ads or the obtrusive display banners on websites.
 But one ad blocker has taken it a step further; the AdNauseam browser extension.

-By both blocking ads and clicking on them too, AdNauseam is unique in that it registers clicks and impressions on EVERY ad that the user might be exposed to as an obfuscation tactic.
+By both blocking ads and clicking on them, AdNauseam is unique in that it registers clicks and impressions on EVERY ad that the user might be exposed to as an obfuscation tactic.
 In short, AdNauseam creates invalid clicks on ads.

-The issues around data privacy and the digital giants having so much information on us is one of the great current debates.
-We already know that by using platforms like Google and Facebook we are handing over a lot of personal information.
+The issue around data privacy and the digital giants having so much information on us is one of the great current debates.
+We already know that by using platforms like Google and Facebook, we are handing over a lot of personal information.

-On the one hand, it significantly enhances ad placement efficiency for marketers, resulting in more effective advertising and more relevant advertising for customers.
+On the one hand, it significantly enhances ad placement efficiency for marketers, resulting in more effective and relevant advertising for customers.

 On the other hand, it’s a privacy issue that the general public is apprehensive about.
 No one wants eyes on their private lives, especially when they don’t know the depth of the surveillance or how much of their personal information Google has access to.
 And this great information harvesting also generates Google $120 billion in ad revenue every year.

 Perhaps most alarming to the average internet user is how precise and prescient they can be, almost as if Google can read your thoughts.
 Of course, Google can’t read your mind literally, but it can read it through your online activities and search history.
 The search engines utilize sophisticated profiling algorithms to sift through gigabytes of user data to recommend the most relevant ads for each user in real-time.

 For marketers, this incredible technology means we can target a very specific demographic for a relatively low budget.
 Compare PPC marketing to TV advertising, for example.